And so William Rhinelander continued in the real estate business well past his death.

-A crowd of hungry shoppers, Cammeyer’s would find out in 1903, was not always a good thing.
+A crowd of deal-hungry shoppers, Cammeyer’s would find out in 1903, was not always a good thing.
 On Feburary 10 the store promoted a “bargain counter.”
 Sixty-year old Mrs. Olonzo A. Emery traveled in from Sommerville, New Jersey for the event.
 As she was about to be waited on, the crush of other women around her became too much.
 She “uttered a cry” then fell to the floor.
 By the time the store’s physician, Dr. Schfeldt, could attend to her she was dead.

 On August 14, 1909 Alfred Cammeyer died “of apoplexy” at 69 years old.
 The man who started out as an impoverished Yiddish-speaking teenager ended life in a mansion on Central Park West and 72nd Street, the owner of the largest shoe store in the country.
 His funeral was conducted at The Church of the Holy Communion – across the street from his beloved store.

 Cammeyer’s will bequeathed the business to his “friend and trusted employee,” Louis M. Hart, with the express wish “that Mr. Hart would continue the business under the name of Cammeyer.”